hsinnan75/GSAlign/README.md

 # Datasets

 You may download the test datasets at http://bioapp.iis.sinica.edu.tw/~arith/GSAlign/ to test the performance of GSAlign.
-You can also use the evaulation tool (Evaluation.cpp) to measure the precision and recall of the resulting VCF files.
+You may also use the evaulation tool (Evaluation.cpp) to measure the precision and recall of the resulting VCF files.
 To compile Evaluation.cpp, just type 'g++ Evaluation.cpp -o eva'

 # File formats